MileHacker Logo

 Nature Close By

 • Wildlife Encounters: Hlawga National Park (approximately one hour's drive) offers nature walks and birdwatching.
-(Consider this a day trip.)
+(Keep this in mind a day trip.)

-• Cycling Routes: Cycling within Yangon city holds challenges and generally receives no recommendation for tourists due to heavy traffic.
+• Bike Routes: Cycling within Yangon city holds challenges and generally receives no recommendation for tourists due to heavy traffic.

-• Poor street conditions and a lack of dedicated cycling infrastructure contribute to the challenge.
+• Poor road conditions and a lack of dedicated cycling infrastructure contribute to the challenge.

 • Some quieter routes might exist around Inya Large pond or Kandawgyi Lake, but these are not extensive or purpose-built for tourists.